AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 ## Why it would not have helped anyway

 Even a parallelisation that did speed up one run would not shorten this experiment.
-Concurrent independent runs on this machine - a Ryzen 7 4800H, 8 cores with two threads each, 7 GB - in runs per minute, ten runs per concurrent process, seeds 1 upward, nothing else running:
+Concurrent independent runs on the machine described above, in runs per minute, ten runs per concurrent process, seeds 1 upward, nothing else
+running:

 | concurrent runs | this build | upstream's |
 |---:|---:|---:|